wso2/product-apim/README.md

 ## Building from source

 1. Download and install JDK 8 update 77 or later
+2. Make sure you have npm 5.x or above installed.
-2. Get a clone or download the source from this repository (https://github.com/wso2/carbon-apimgt)
+3. Get a clone or download the source from this repository (https://github.com/wso2/carbon-apimgt)
-3. Run the Maven command ``mvn clean  install`` from within the carbon-apimgt directory.
+4. Run the Maven command ``mvn clean  install`` from within the carbon-apimgt directory.
-4. Get a clone or download the source from this repository (https://github.com/wso2/product-apim)
+5. Get a clone or download the source from this repository (https://github.com/wso2/product-apim)
-5. Run the Maven command ``mvn clean install`` from within the product-apim directory.
+6. Run the Maven command ``mvn clean install`` from within the product-apim directory.

 ## Running the product